xindizhang/BCB420.2019.CORUM_old/README.md

 ## 1 About this package:
 This pakage is designed using (hyginn/BCB420.2019.STRING) as an template.
 The 2019.STRING package is written by Dr. Boris Steipe.

-This pacakge is designed to download network data form [the CORUM database](https://mips.helmholtz-muenchen.de/corum/), map annotated human protein complex data to [HGNC](https://www.genenames.org/) symbols, and provide examples for statistic cmputation of the databases.
+This package is designed to download network data from the [CORUM database](https://mips.helmholtz-muenchen.de/corum/), map annotated human protein complex data to [HGNC](https://www.genenames.org/), and provide examples for statistic computation of the databases.

 The package serves dual duty, as an RStudio project, as well as an R package that can be installed.
 Package checks **pass without errors, warnings, or notes**.